The Summit Series: Fairness in Estate Distribution

 The first problem that arose was the concern that by equally dividing the company between the three, they might in fact create inequality in the family dynamics – as the youngest daughter would be a non-working shareholder in the company – potentially reaping benefits of the company without directly contributing once her siblings took over, while also generating income of her own as a doctor.
 The parents wanted to ensure fairness, while also wishing to set each child up for success.

-This situation is one we see often.
+This situation is one we see often when it comes to estate distribution.
 While the specifics (age, career choice or number of children, etc.) may change, the desire to treat each child fairly is a common one for almost any family.

 If children do not all express the desire to take on the business, how should the business and financial assets be passed on to the next generation when the time comes?
 How can a family enterprise tackle the question of fairness between children during a business transition?